bailey-mae/FEND-Restaurant-App/README.md

 Most of the code in this project has been written to the ES6 JavaScript specification for compatibility with modern web browsers and future proofing JavaScript code.

-## Additional Source Material: referenced in completing this project
+### Additional Source Material referenced in completing this project

 [Caching files with service worker](https://developers.google.com/web/ilt/pwa/caching-files-with-service-worker), [Use of vmin in CSS styling](https://www.w3schools.com/cssref/css_units.asp), [Additional vmin resource](https://css-tricks.com/simple-little-use-case-vmin)